argherna/pike/README.md

 Connection settings are written to the console (`System.out`) when exporting from the command line.
 You can redirect this output on most platforms to a file.

 Be aware that the passwords are exported as well, but are encrypted when exported.
+Saved searches will be exported with the connection settings they're associated with.

 The format for the connection settings is the standard [Java Preferences XML](http://java.sun.com/dtd/preferences.dtd).
 It's best to avoid manually editing the XML in the file(s), but removing passwords and changing Bind DNs manually is fine.
 ## Roadmap